AlexRmlt/ethicbot-rasa/data/nlu.md

 - [Saving her life](deed:saving her life)
 - [Ignoring Michelle](PERSON) could be a morally condemnable action as she needs also medical attention
 - [Saving the life](deed:saving the life) of [Michelle](PERSON)
+- Violating the companies policy of information security
+- Complying to the companies laws
+- Hiding information from a good friend

 ## intent:deny
 - No